What Is A Panic Attack? Panic Attacks & Panic Disorder

 • A feeling that you are in real danger

-An individual may also experience the fear of demonstrating other symptoms that are not associated with panic attacks but may feel possible at the time, such as throwing up, having a heart attack, suffocating, or losing control of their actions.
+An individual may also experience the fear of demonstrating other symptoms that are not associated with panic attacks but may feel possible at the time, such as throwing up, having a heart attack, suffocating due to breathing problems, or losing control of their actions.
 Other potential feelings may include a detachment from one’s body, the sensation that life seems unreal, or the urge to flee or escape the situation.
 To put it another way, a panic attack can be thought of like a “false alarm” that triggers the body’s fight or flight response without the presence of a true external threat.

 Most panic attacks typically last 10 to 15 minutes before symptoms begin to taper off.
 However, the after-effects can last up to several hours and often cause the individual to feel drained.
-While having severe chest pain and related symptoms may seem like you’re experiencing a life-threatening heart attack, panic attacks are not fatal, despite how it may feel in the middle of one.
+While having severe chest pain and related symptoms may seem like you’re experiencing a life-threatening heart attack, panic attacks are not fatal.
 If left untreated, though, recurring panic attacks or a panic disorder can potentially take a toll on your life physically, mentally, and emotionally.
 The symptoms may also lead to the development of other mental health issues or disorders or specific phobias, such as agoraphobia, social isolation and depression, or substance use disorder.

 The exact cause of panic attacks and panic disorder is not fully understood.
 However, they may be linked to a combination of factors, such as: